People without symptoms spread virus in more than half of cases, CDC model finds

 Many factors influence how the coronavirus spreads.
 The researchers took an admittedly uncomplicated approach — Butler called it “a fairly simple mathematical model” — and used that to assess several scenarios, varying the infectious period and the proportion of transmission from people who never develop symptoms.

-The model consistently predicted that asymptomatic spread accounted for roughly half of viral transmission.
+The model consistently predicted asymptomatic spread accounted for roughly half of viral transmission.
 “I was a bit surprised how well it held up under a broad range of base assumptions,” Butler said, such as shifting the timing of peak contagiousness from four days after infection to five or six.

 But Muge Cevik, an infectious-disease expert at Scotland’s University of St. Andrews, argued some of the model’s assumptions are flawed.
-Cevik said the best estimate for the relative contagiousness of people who do not have symptoms, versus those who do, was 35 percent, drawing from a review of the scientific literature published in September.
+Cevik said the best estimate for the relative contagiousness of people who do not have symptoms, vs. those who do, was 35 percent, drawing from a review of the scientific literature published in September.

 The study authors instead estimated, at baseline, that people without symptoms were 75 percent as contagious.
 That figure, Butler said, came from their own literature analysis including peer-reviewed and preprint research.
 “I have no doubt that we’ll still have people say, ‘Well, what if you did X, Y or Z?’
 But hopefully being able to adjust the variables will help address some of those concerns, such as what we did,” Butler said.

-Cevik also noted that the study does not account for the environment where the spread occurs.
+Cevik also noted the study does not account for the environment where the spread occurs.
 “Maybe asymptomatic transmission is important, but it may be much more important in long-term care facilities and households,” she said.
 “That might mean that we need to do much more targeted testing for high-risk populations,” as opposed to mass screening.

 Whether vaccines stop coronavirus transmission is not yet certain, and was not a scenario addressed in this model.
-“The data on the impact of the vaccines on asymptomatic infection are very limited,” Butler said, though he anticipates more information in the coming months.
+“The data on the impact of the vaccines on asymptomatic infection are very limited,” Butler said, though he anticipates more information in coming months.

-The clinical trials for the mRNA vaccines, authorized in December, concluded that the vaccinations are highly capable of preventing symptomatic illness.
+The clinical trials for the mRNA vaccines, authorized in December, concluded the vaccinations are highly capable of preventing symptomatic illness.
 But those trials did not determine whether vaccinated people are able to spread the pathogen.

 “If they were asymptomatic but equally contagious, then that’s going to have quite an impact on the epidemic,” Menzies warned.
 That is why it is so important to keep testing people, he said, especially those who were vaccinated and then exposed to the virus.